Samizo-AITL/udemy-physctrl/PROJECT_STATUS.md

 ### Why control comes first
 - Immediate feedback via simulation and plots
 - Low entry cost for Udemy learners
-- Control is treated as a **design tool**, not parameter tuning
+- Control is treated as a **design activity**, not parameter tuning

+### Why FSM is introduced next
+- PID is not always sufficient in all operating conditions
+- FSM is positioned as a **supervisory decision layer**
+- Focus is on *why switching is needed*, not on formal FSM theory

-### Why physical models come later
+### Why physical models come last
 - Physics and semiconductor concepts are introduced as **constraints and structure**, not prerequisites
 - V–I characteristics are treated as control objects
-- Nonlinearity is presented conceptually before equations
+- Nonlinearity and saturation are presented **without equations**

-### What is intentionally excluded (for now)
+### What is intentionally excluded
 - Detailed semiconductor device physics
 - AI / LLM topics
 - Heavy mathematical formalism
+- Complex control theory extensions

-These are postponed to keep the course **finish-able and executable**.
+These are excluded to keep the course **finish-able, executable, and intuitive**.

 ---